American Indian boarding school gravesites

-On 30 July 2024, a federal government investigation commissioned by United States Secretary of the Interior Deb Haaland revealed that it had found gravesites at sixty-five of over 417 United States federal boarding schools used for forceful assimilation of Native American children into White American culture and society.
+On 30 July 2024, a federal government investigation commissioned by United States Secretary of the Interior Deb Haaland revealed that it had found gravesites at sixty-five of over 417 United States federal boarding schools used for forceful assimilation of Native American children into European American culture and society.
 As a result of the federal boarding school system, "at least" 973 Native American children were found to have died, many of whom were buried in unmarked or marked graves.

 Background

 American Indian boarding schools were established in the United States from the mid-17th to the early 20th centuries with a primary objective of "civilizing" or assimilating Native American children and youth into Anglo-American culture.
 In the process, these schools denigrated Native American culture and made children give up their languages and religion.
 They took classes on how to conduct manual labor, which included farming, housekeeping, brick-making, and railroad work.
 When not in class, they were expected to maintain upkeep of the schools.
 Unclean and overpopulated living conditions led to the spread of disease and many students did not receive enough food.
 Bounties were offered for students who tried to run away and many students committed suicide.
 Students who died were sometimes placed in coffins and buried in the school cemetery by their own classmates.

 The schools were usually harsh, especially for younger children who had been forcibly separated from their families and forced to abandon their Native American identities and cultures.
 Children sometimes died in the school system due to infectious disease.
 Investigations of the later 20th century revealed cases of physical, emotional, and sexual abuse.

 An initial investigation launched in 2022 estimated that over five hundred children died while part of the school system.